MONOTRIBE - Analog synthesizer KORG - Free user manual and instructions

 Keeping foreign matter out of your equipment

-Never set any container with liquid in it near this equipment.
-If liquid gets into the equipment, it could cause a breakdown, fire, or electrical shock.
 Be careful not to let metal objects get into the equipment.
 If something does slip into the equipment, unplug the AC adapter from the wall outlet.
 Then contact your nearest Korg dealer or the store where the equipment was purchased.

 THE FCC REGULATION WARNING (for USA)

 This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
-If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: • Reorient or relocate the receiving antenna. • Increase the separation between the equipment and receiver. • Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. • Consult the dealer or an experienced radio/TV technician for help.
-Unauthorized changes or modification to this system can void the user’s authority to operate this equipment.
+If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

-IMPORTANT NOTICE TO CONSUMERS This product has been manufactured according to strict specifications and voltage requirements that are applicable in the country in which it is intended that this product should be used.
+This product has been manufactured according to strict specifications and voltage requirements that are applicable in the country in which it is intended that this product should be used.
 If you have purchased this product via the internet, through mail order, and/or via a telephone sale, you must verify that this product is intended to be used in the country in which you reside.

-WARNING: Use of this product in any country other than that for which it is intended could be dangerous and could invalidate the manufacturer’s or distributor’s warranty.
-Please also retain your receipt as proof of purchase otherwise your product may be disqualified from the manufacturer’s or distributor’s warranty.
+WARNING: Use of this product in any country other than that for which it is intended could be dangerous and could invalidate the manufacturer's or distributor's warranty.

-Analog synthesis The VCO, VCF, and VCA are constructed of analog circuitry.
-With intuitively simple operation and the sound-creating process that’s distinctive of analog synthesizers, the monotribe gives you a flexible and highly improvisatory synthesis experience.
+The VCO, VCF, and VCA are constructed of analog circuitry.
+With intuitively simple operation and the sound-creating process that's distinctive of analog synthesizers, the monotribe gives you a flexible and highly improvisatory synthesis experience.
 The VCF features the filter circuit of the classic Korg MS-20.

 Self-tuning function

 When not producing sound, the monotribe tunes itself internally to correct any pitch drift that may occur due to temperature changes or aging.
-Despite the analog VCO, the monotribe does not require reguler servicing to stay in tune over time; the monotribe can deliver reliable performance as soon as the power is turned on.
+Despite the analog VCO, the monotribe does not require regular servicing to stay in tune over time; the monotribe can deliver reliable performance as soon as the power is turned on.

 You can switch the pitch range of the ribbon keyboard (WIDE/NARROW).
 Since it can also be played chromatically like a conventional keyboard, you'll be able to play melodies with accurate pitches.